Wood Flooring Room Ideas

 Steamy showers, wet feet, toothpaste droplets and, yes, overflowing toilets.
 This is the messy stuff that has traditionally made wood floors a no-go for bathrooms and powder rooms.
 Not anymore!
 Our Bruce Hydropel waterproof 100% hardwood flooring collection is engineered on all six sides to lock out water for up to 36 hours — making it the perfect flooring for any bathroom.

 If you love the look of hardwood, Bruce Hydropel hardwood flooring has a range of beautiful colors to choose from, so you’ll have no trouble coordinating with the rest of your decor.
 And with a floating installation and a smaller room size, it’s also super DIY friendly.

 Foyer & Hallway Flooring

 Want to express your family’s good taste for all who enter?
 The foyer is a great place to start.
 Go for a look that represents your aesthetic and previews the design choices you’ve made throughout the rest of the home.
 Hallways are another highly visible area and will likely feature the same flooring as your foyer, or other adjacent rooms.

-Select foyer and hallway flooring that's not only true to your style, but durable enough to withstand back-and-forth foot traffic and tracked-in dirt.
-Solid hardwood is a popular choice.
-It's easy to clean and is quality-crafted to remain beautiful year after year.
-Consider the Bruce Signature Scrape collection for a beautiful hand-scraped look.
-Engineered hardwood like our premium Bruce American Originals collection, have the timeless beauty of hardwood and an extra level of protection with DuraLuster Plus wood finish.
+Select foyer and hallway flooring that’s not only true to your style, but durable enough to withstand back-and-forth foot traffic and tracked-in dirt.
+Solid hardwood flooring is a popular choice.
+It’s easy to clean and is quality-crafted to remain beautiful year after year.
+Consider the Bruce Signature Scrape collection for a beautiful hand-scraped hardwood floor.
+Engineered hardwood like our premium Bruce American Originals collection, has the timeless beauty of hardwood and an extra level of protection with DuraLuster Plus wood finish.